Commercial Interior Gut Out: The Professional Guide to Interior Demolition in 2026

 Site Preparation for the Next Trade

 The job isn’t finished until the site is ready for the next phase of construction.
 We deliver a “broom-clean” environment that exceeds standard industry expectations.
 This includes concrete slab preparation where we use specialized grinders to remove old adhesives, thin-set, or mastic, ensuring a 1/8-inch flatness tolerance for new flooring.
-Our handover protocol involves a joint walk-through with the incoming general contractor to verify that all MEP points are accessible and the space is ready for immediate framing.
+Our handover protocol involves a joint walk-through with the incoming general contractor, such as a full-service firm like JBM Custom Contracting, to verify that all MEP points are accessible and the space is ready for immediate framing.

 Partner with a team that prioritizes engineering precision by choosing our professional interior demolition solutions for your next project.